RohanPramanik56/SQL/05_Orcale SQL/FlowControlAndConversionFunctions.md

 SELECT worker_name, NVL2(dependents, 'Present', 'Absent') AS dependents_status
 FROM workers_details;

+/* Explanation:
+This query selects the worker_name and uses the NVL2 function to check the dependents column.
+If dependents is NULL, it returns 'Absent'; if dependents is not NULL, it returns 'Present'.
+*/

 -- Display worker names and ages, replacing NULL ages with 'No Age' otherwise display age itself

 SELECT worker_name, NVL2(age, age, 'No Age') AS age_status
 FROM workers_details;

+/* Explanation:
+This query selects the worker_name and the age.
+If the age is NULL, it replaces the NULL value with 'No Age' using the NVL2 function.
+If age is not NULL, it returns the age itself.
+*/
 ```

 # Conversion Function